Datasets and Sheets

 View/Edit: A sheet may be viewed or edited by clicking on the Sheet name or the “View” option corresponding to the sheet.

 Permissions: The sheet may be shared with other users by clicking on the “Permissions” option in the sheet menu.
 Email Id of the user with whom the sheet needs to be shared should be entered in the Permissions dialog box.
+Alternatively a group name may also be entered for sharing with all members of a specific group.
+Permissions for multiple sheets may be edited simultaneously by selecting the sheets and clicking on the “Update Permissions” button above the sheets list.

 Pin/Unpin: The sheet may be pinned for easy access.
 Links to all the pinned sheets and dashboards will be available on the home page under the “Pinned” tab so that they may be accessed directly.
 Pinned sheets may be unpinned later